Flag of the Netherlands: Pan-Slavic colours

-The Russian flag in turn is believed to have influenced many flags of other Slavic countries, resulting in many red-white-blue styled tribands in other parts of Europe.
-Peter the Great of Russia was building a new Russian Navy mostly on Dutch standards; therefore the Russian merchant flag at sea would be the inverted colours of the Dutch flag.
+The Russian flag in turn is believed to have influenced many flags of other Slavic countries, resulting in many red-white-blue styled tribands in other parts of Europe, and also the red-white-green flag of Bulgaria.
+Peter the Great of Russia was building a new Russian Navy mostly on Dutch standards; therefore the merchant flag of Russia at sea would be the inverted colours of the Dutch flag.

+Prince's Flag-inspired

+The orange-white-blue Prince's Flag directly inspired many historical and modern day flags.
+Especially flags in the former colonies of New Netherland and South Africa are designed after this flag.
+See the flags in the former colonies section above for more examples.